- What is the Information License Agreement (ILA)?

 No, the license to use market data on CME Direct is only available by signing the ILA.

 The Agreement goes into effect on the effective date stated on the Agreement after both parties have signed.

 The term is the period from the effective date until the termination of the Agreement.
 Either party may terminate the agreement on 30 days’ notice.

 CME Group defines Device as any display unit (fixed or portable), piece of software or method, which may access, receive, process or display the Information, whether in whole or part, through the Service.
 CME reserves the sole right to determine what constitutes a Device.

 No, CME Direct Mobile devices qualify as a waived device.

 No, only real-time professional data fees are available on CME Direct.

 Users can qualify for a market data fee waiver by meeting a volume threshold on the CME Direct platform.
-The volume threshold is set to an average daily volume (ADV) of one per calendar quarter.
+In 2022, the volume threshold is set to an average daily volume (ADV) of one per calendar quarter.
+In 2023, the volume threshold will be set to an ADV of ten per calendar quarter.
 The waiver applies only to the four CME Group exchanges, CME, CBOT, NYMEX and COMEX.
 Standard fees apply for Dubai Mercantile Exchange market data (DME).